 slip road entrance ramp or exit ramp on or off a road. not at all for slipping of any kind.

-solicitor a lawyer. higher up is a barrister. not to be confused with a barista at starbucks.
+solicitor lawyer. higher up is a barrister, not to be confused with a Starbucks barista.

-sorted to plan or schedule or organize or confirm, as in 'we'll get your room sorted.
+sorted to plan or schedule or organize or confirm, as in 'get your room sorted'.

 spotted dick a pudding. don't ask.